Internal Linking Case Study: A Big Boost In Google Rankings Without Backlinks?

 A few months ago, I decided to conduct an experiment.
-I wanted to know how much the rankings for a single post could improve if I simply added a couple of internal links to that post and did nothing else.
+I wanted to know just how much, the rankings for a single post could improve by building internal links to that post and did nothing else.
+A simple and focused internal linking case study on search engine optimization.

 No external link building.